NethServer/nethsecurity-docs/reset_recovery.rst

 If you want to execute the factory reset from command line, just execute the following commands. ::

   firstboot -y && reboot

+.. note:: Performing a factory reset via the command line (including in failsafe mode) will not delete the log partition if it exists.
+Refer to the specific section below for more details.

 .. _failsafe-section: